- Educational Curricula

 Arbitrariness News & Developments - Previous Years

-In 1971, death row inmates from California and Ohio argued that the lack of standards for imposing the death penalty denied them due process of law as provided by the Fourteenth Amendment.
+In 1971, death row inmates from California and Ohio argued that the lack of standards for imposing the death penalty denied them of due process as guaranteed under the Fourteenth Amendment.
 McGautha v.
 California, 402 U.S. 183 (1971).
 The Supreme Court disagreed, stating that it would be virtually imposssible to construct beforehand the standards for sentencing to death:

-In McGautha, the Court described the value of jury discretion over mandatory sentencing, noting that broad jury discretion allows the jury to consider every circumstance found in each of an infinite variety of cases.
+In McGautha, the Court valued jury discretion over the prospect of mandatory sentencing, noting that broad jury discretion allows the jury to consider every circumstance found in the wide variety of cases.
 The Court found no due process violation.
 However, the following year in Furman v.
-Georgia, 408 U.S. 238 (1972), the Court held that death penalty procedures violated the Eighth Amendment’s ban on cruel and unusual punishments.
+Georgia, 408 U.S. 238 (1972), the Court held that the arbitrariness of existing death penalty procedures violated the Eighth Amendment’s ban on cruel and unusual punishments.

-In the 5-4 Furman decision, the Court held that the death sentences were unconstitutional as applied.
-In separate opinions with differing reasoning, the majority found that the lack of standards for imposing the death penalty enabled the penalty to be selectively applied, allowing for arbitrary application.
-Part of the arbitrariness concern was that the death penalty had been imposed unevenly, infrequently, and often selectively against minorities.
-Under the cruel and unusual punishment clause, a penalty is considered unconstitutionally imposed if it is administered arbitrarily or discriminatorily.
+In a 5-4 decision, the Court in Furman held that the death penalty was being applied in an arbitrary and unconstitutional manner.
+Each Justice wrote a separate opinion, but the consensus pointed to a lack of standards for imposing the death penalty, enabling it to be selectively applied based on improper criteria.
+The concern was that the death penalty was being imposed unevenly, infrequently, and often selectively against minorities.
+A penalty is considered cruel and unusual if it is administered arbitrarily or discriminatorily.

-In Furman, the Court effectively declared void every state’s existing death penalty statute, commuted the sentences of death row inmates around the country, and suspended the death penalty.
+In Furman, the Court effectively voided every state’s death penalty law, commuted the sentences of all death row inmates around the country, and suspended the future use of the death penalty.

-Following Furman, states began enacting new statutes that they believed would lessen arbitrariness in capital sentencing.
+Following Furman, many states enacted new statutes that they believed would decrease arbitrariness in capital sentencing.
 To address the unconstitutionality of unguided jury discretion, some states removed all of that discretion by mandating capital punishment for those convicted of capital crimes.
 However, this practice was held unconstitutional by the Supreme Court in Woodson v.
 North Carolina, 428 U.S. 280 (1976) because it did not allow for consideration of individual differences among defendants.

 Other states sought to focus the jury’s discretion by providing sentencing guidelines to direct the jury when deciding whether to impose death.
 Georgia provided bifurcated proceedings, in which guilt and sentence are determined in separate trials.
 In the penalty phase, the jury must find at least one aggravating circumstance (characteristics that make certain murders worse than others) beyond a reasonable doubt before considering other evidence and making a decision between life or death.
 In an effort to safeguard against arbitrary sentencing, Georgia also created specialized appellate review.
 In 1976, Georgia’s guided discretion statute, as well as statutes in Florida and Texas, were approved when the Supreme Court decided Gregg v.
 Georgia, 428 U.S. 153.
 This landmark decision held that the new death penalty statutes were constitutional, thus reinstating the death penalty in those states.
 The Court also held that the death penalty itself was constitutional under the Eighth Amendment.

-The Supreme Court later considered the scope of its Eighth Amendment arbitrariness analysis.
 Eleven years after Gregg, the Supreme Court examined whether statistical evidence linking race to the outcome of cases established a constitutional violation.
 McCleskey v.
 Kemp, 481 U.S. 279 (1987).
 McCleskey, an African-American death row inmate, presented the Court with a sophisticated statistical analysis showing a pattern of racial disparities in death sentences, based on the race of the victim.
 The study, conducted by Professor David Baldus, examined the death penalty in Georgia and found that the statistical evidence showed that defendants charged with killing white victims were 4.3 times more likely to receive the death penalty than defendants charged with killing African-American victims.
 McCleskey asked the Court to find that his death sentence was unconstitutional under the equal protection clause of the Fourteenth Amendment.
-The Court held, however, that racial disparities would not be recognized as a constitutional violation of equal protection unless intentional racial discrimination against the defendant McCleskey could be shown.
+The Court held, however, that racial disparities would not be recognized as a constitutional violation of equal protection unless intentional racial discrimination against the defendant could be shown.
 McCleskey further argued that when race is a factor in selecting who will die, the death penalty is unconstitutional under the cruel and unusual punishment clause of the Eighth Amendment.
 The Court also denied this claim, reasoning that the study offered was insufficient to prove that the death penalty was being applied in an arbitrary manner.

 Three decades after sentencing guidelines were approved by the Court in Gregg, the death penalty is still being unpredictably applied to a small number of defendants.
 There remains a lack of uniformity in the capital punishment system.
 Some of the most heinous murders do not result in death sentences, while less heinous crimes are punished by death.